DarkmatterVale/Blockly-Blocks-Converter/README.md

 # CodeBlocks
-Spin, C, and Forth program converter that generates blocks for BlocklyProp
+Spin, C, and Forth program auto-converter that generates blocks for BlocklyProp

-CodeBlocks will automatically detect which language you are programming in, and use the appropriate parser.

-NOTE: This is still in development.
-If you would like the most-recent stable release, please see the releases page.

 # Introduction
 ----------------

 CodeBlocks uses Python to convert Spin, C, or Forth files into .js files that contain the blocks inside of Spin file.
-These converted blocks are usable inside of Blockly.
+These converted blgocks are usable inside of Blockly.

-To build, you will need:
-- Python

-Once you have installed all the required dependencies, just navigate to this directory in terminal and type

 ```
+cd Blockly-Blocks-Converter
 python ConvertFile.py
 ```

-This will open a GUI where you can choose which file you would like to convert.
+will open a GUI where you can choose which file you would like to convert.
 The converted file will then be saved inside of the conversions directory.

 # How To Use Blockly Code Converter
 ----------------